tknerr/sample-toplevel-cookbook/README.md

 * run `rake test` to run all unit-level tests, including syntax, foodcritic, codestyle and chefspec
 * run `rake integration` to run integration tests via test-kitchen / serverspec

-## Running the Application in a Vagrant VM
+## Interacting with the Application using Test-Kitchen

-* run `vagrant up sample-app` to bring up the sample-app in a local virtualbox VM
+* run `bundle exec kitchen converge` to bring up the sample-app in a local VM
-* visit http://172.16.40.15/sample.html to check whether our sample app is deployed
+* visit http://localhost:8080/sample.html to check whether our sample app is deployed
-* change the `:words_of_wisdom` in Vagrantfile, provision via `vagrant provision sample-app` and check the sample app again
+* change the `:words_of_wisdom` attribute in .kitchen.yml, provision via `bundle exec kitchen converge` and check the sample app again
-* run `vagrant destroy sample-app` to terminate and delete the VM
+* run `bundle exec kitchen destroy` to terminate and delete the VM